oVirt/ovirt-site/source/vdsm/on-debian.html.md

 Applying the two patches seams to be enough to pass most of SSL unit tests.
 Still an open issue on sslTests.VerifyingTransportTests

+To complete some unit tests, VDSM is looking for /etc/pki/vdsm/keys/libvirt_password which of course doesn't exists prior of VDSM installation.
+Creating that file with the right content seams to be enough to pass that tests.

 ### Current results

 VDSM building process is running 877 unit tests skipping 20 of them and getting errors on 8.
 Here a build log with the open errors: <http://fpaste.org/189250/>